BarbuAndy/Sistem-informatic-distribuit-pentru-gestionarea-activitatii-unei-biblioteci/README.md

 -books are added by completing the title and author name, bookId is automatically incremented | authorId is automatically set -books cannot be added if the author name is not in the data base -books can be edited or deleted by title

+V1.5
+-genre added to books,all are functionalities compatible -birth date and deceased status added to authors -authors can be added, edited and deleted from front end